Apoc70/Set-UserPictures/README.md

 ### TargetPathIntranet
 Absolute path to store images resized for Intranet

+### ExchangeOnPrem
+Switch to create resized images for Exchange On-Premesis and store images in users mailbox Requires the image tool to be available in TargetPathExchange

-### Exchange
+### ExchangeOnline
-Switch to create resized images for Exchange and store images in users mailbox Requires the image tool to be available in TargetPathExchange
+Switch to create resized images for Exchange Online and store images in users mailbox Requires the image tool to be available in TargetPathExchange

+### ExchangeOnPremisesFqdn
+Name the on-premises Exchange Server Fqdn to connect to using remote PowerShell

 ### ActiveDirectory
 Switch to create resized images for Active Directory and store images in users thumbnailPhoto attribute